 Suggested Emphasis: Encourage one another, just like Barnabas.

-Memory Verse: Therefore encourage one another and build each other up, just as in fact you are doing.
+Memory Verse: “So comfort each other and give each other strength, just as you are doing now.”
 1 Thessalonians 5:11

 Barnabas was already known as a great encourager so when the church in Jerusalem heard about all of the new Gentile believers in the city of Antioch they sent Barnabas to help.
 He encouraged the Antioch believers and even more people began to follow King Jesus.
 Then he travelled to Tarsus and found Paul so that Paul could come and help too.
 This was a great church and followers of Jesus were first called Christians there.